 Luca Berdondini was born in 1974, in Locarno, Switzerland.
-He is a Senior Researcher at the Fondazione Istituto Italiano di Tecnologia (IIT, Genova, Italy), leading the IIT-NetS3 laboratory at the Dpt. of Neuroscience and Brain Technologies.
+He is a Senior Researcher Tenured - Principal Investigator at the Fondazione Istituto Italiano di Tecnologia (IIT, Genova, Italy), leading the IIT-NetS3 laboratory (resarch line: Microtechnology for Neuroelectronics).

 He received in 1999 a M.Sc. degree in microengineering from the Swiss Federal Institute of Technology of Lausanne (EPFL), with a Master Thesis at Caltech (USA) by Prof. J. Pine.
 After a short working experience in robotics at K-Team SA (Switzerland), he began his Ph.D. studies in the field of bio-electrochemical MEMs at the Sensors Actuators and Microsystems Laboratory (Samlab, EPFL, Switzerland) under the coordination of Prof. M. Koudelka-Hep and Prof. N.F.
 De Rooij.
 In 2003 he received his PhD with a thesis on nano-/micro-fabricated interfaces and CMOS devices for large-scale high-resolution electrophysiology (Samlab, EPFL, Switzerland), based on the concept of active-pixel-sensor arrays (APS-MEAs).

-Luca Berdondini is among the pioneers of CMOS-based multielectrode arrays for electrophysiology and co-founder of 3Brain GmbH (now 3Brain AG, Wädenswil, Switzerland) and of Corticale Srl (Genova, Italy).
+Luca Berdondini is among the pioneers of CMOS-based multielectrode arrays for electrophysiology, co-founder of 3Brain GmbH (now 3Brain AG, Wädenswil, Switzerland) and of Corticale Srl (Genova, Italy).